DJSeb/kernelshark-naps/doc/user/user-manual.md

 - CMake of version at least *3.1.2*
 - KernelShark and its dependencies
-  - version *2.4.0-couplebreak* and higher for custom KernelShark
   - version *2.3.2* for unmodified KernelShark
 - Doxygen for documentation

 ## Compatibility

-Plugin is compatible with KernelShark's **custom** version *2.4.0-couplebreak* and higher.
+Plugin *sched_events* is incompatible with this one.
-Unmodified KernelShark usage is achievable through a build argument, but **discouraged**, as the custom versions improve compatibility with other plugins.

-With couplebreak on (this necessitates modified KernelShark), the plugin is fully compatible with every default KernelShark plugin.
-With couplebreak off, *sched_events* plugin is incompatible.
 In general, if any plugin changes event's PID data during data stream loading, this plugin will be incompatible with it.

-If using unmodified KernelShark, couplebreak cannot be turned on and nap rectangles will not have the option to have their outlines be the same color as the owner task of a sched/sched_switch event.

 No other dependencies are necessary, except the standard libraries of C and C++ and Doxygen for documentation.